Rajgarh, Madhya Pradesh: Economy

-The first and the most predominant black cotton soil known as kalmat (black soil) or chikat-kali (deep black) are highly fertile with great power of retaining moisture and bears excellent kharif and rabi crops with or without irrigation.
-Besides suitability, the black soil yields excellent wheat, gram, jowar and cotton crops high in quality and cotton crops high in quality and quantity.
+Black cotton soil locally known as kalmat (black soil) or chikat-kali (deep black) is highly fertile and retains moisture.
+It supports both kharif and rabi crops with or without irrigation.
+Major crops gown in this soil include wheat, gram, jowar and cotton.

 It is situated in Jaitpura and Ganeshpura.
 NTPC's 50 MW Rajgarh solar power project in Madhya Pradesh is the biggest solar photovoltaic plant in the country using domestically manufactured modules.
 The 50 MW plant in Rajgarh, which was set up by Tata Power Solar.

 Transportation

 Rajgarh is well connected with major cities of the state.
 Many National Highways and State Highways pass through Rajgarh.
 Indore is 190 km and Bhopal is 115 km away from Rajgarh.

 Daily bus service is available in Rajgarh.
 Buses connect it to nearby villages and towns.

+Rajgarh will have a train station on the Bhopal-Ramganj Mandi Railway Line when it opens.